 Wonderful 101 also includes a rock paper scissors system where each projectile and shape has a counter.
 For instance, a sword can deflect beams, a gun can suck bombs, and whips can destroy spiked objects.

 The boss fights are cinematic spectacles with quick time events that tend to overload the senses.
 However, for all its charm, it has a fair amount of challenges.
-While it isn’t a puzzle game for Nintendo Switch, a lot of its bosses require some thinking.

 The Wonderful 101 might be the PlatinumGames craziest entry.
 Fun all throughout and surprisingly complex, this game is worth another look.